sharife/goldenthread-v2/site/content/posts/24-hours-for-palestine-sessions.md

 **Title: Reading Excerpts from Dalia Taha's Fireworks**

-**Description:** In a small act of solidarity, students from the AUK Theatre Honor Society (APO) are reading excerpts of Fireworks, a 2015 play, by the Palestinian writer Dalia Taha.
-Fireworks follows two families living in an abandoned building in a Palestinian town.
+**Description:** In a small act of solidarity, students from the AUK Theatre Honor Society (APO) are reading excerpts of *Fireworks*, a 2015 play, by the Palestinian writer Dalia Taha. *Fireworks* follows two families living in an abandoned building in a Palestinian town.
 The Guardian review of the play reads: “This is a compelling example of the power of theater to transport us deep into the human reality of a conflict from which, packaged on our television screens, it is far too easy to turn our minds.”
 The reading will be followed by a discussion.

 **Moderator:** Q-mars Haeri, Lecturer of Theatre and Drama - American University of Kuwait